Demand, capacity and welfare survey

 In February 2016 approximately 17,000 police officers of federated ranks in England and Wales completed an online survey concerning job demands, capacity to meet demand and welfare.

-The survey found that stress and poor psychological wellbeing is widespread in the police service.
+The survey, in conjunction with the University of Nottingham, found that stress and poor psychological wellbeing is widespread in the police service.
 66% of officers indicated that their workload was too high and 58% felt they did not have enough time to do their job to a standard of which they could be proud.

 Capacity to meet demand was generally viewed as insufficient.
 Four out of five officers indicated that officer numbers in their team/unit were insufficient to manage demand and do the job properly.
 71% felt that the way officer staffing levels are determined seemed to be ineffective, while 70% felt they did not have time to engage in proactive policing.

 A full descriptives report is available here and individual force reports can be found on our Survey hub

 Please note, there is not a separate report for the following areas due to insufficient data being captured to make a meaningful analysis:

 Accidents, injuries and violence against officers